 Difference between usability testing and software/QA testing

 Many people confuse usability testing with software testing.
 But software testing is the process of finding errors in the developed product.
-It helps to pinpoint whether actual results can match with expected results, and also assists in the identification of defects, gaps, and missing requirements.
+It helps to pinpoint whether actual results can match with expected results.
+It also assists in the identification of defects, gaps, and missing requirements.
 Usability testing refers to testing and evaluating a product or service with representative users.

 Quality assurance is associated with the programming part of the software development process.
 Manual or automatic, it’s not just about finding bugs or technical issues with apps.